 capable of 192kHz 24-bit audio sampling;

-Has a claimed SNR of 114dB and low THD which I guess helps dig out the weak ones
+Has a claimed SNR of 114dB and low THD which I guess helps dig out the weak among the

 receivers in my K3 simultaneously (e.g. a DX station and his pileup on split, or two different

-Is an external USB device, dead simple to install and easier to reboot than PCI cards or
+Is an external USB device, dead simple to install and easier to hard-reboot than PCI cards or

-motherboard sounds if (when!)
-I need to do that;
+motherboard sounds if I need to do that;

-Is packaged in a nice little slimline box, USB powered, with standard audio connectors on the
+Is packaged in a nice little slimline box, USB powered, with standard 3.5mm stereo audio

 Is a current, supported product, certified for Windows 8.1, from a well respected supplier;